 - Type of medical record: Medical records are arranged and combined, with chronological bookmarks made for each document form/visit type.
 For example, radiology reports, nursing notes, physical therapy notes, etc.

 - Chronological order: Bookmarking will be done based on a chronological date order found in the medical record.

-The original medical record and the final summarized document are merged as a single PDF document so that the reader can access both the documents simultaneously with interlinks between the summary and the source medical records This will help the reader to easily cross-check with the original medical record if any clarification warrants.
+The original medical record and the final summarized document are merged as a single PDF document so that the reader can access both documents simultaneously with interlinks between the summary and the source medical records.
+This will help the reader to easily cross-check with the original medical record if any clarification is warranted.

 Indexing is the process of rearranging and sorting the shuffled medical record into an organized, easily readable document.
 Indexing will be done as per the interest of the Attorney.